BJ125/SWUpdateGUI/doc/recovery-gui.md

 A checkbox for "DRY-RUN" mode is provided in file-browser screen.
 In this mode selected file is processed completely by SWUpdate except for flashing activity.
-This lets user test a file to know if it has any problems.
+This option is to test whether the installation of a swu file is going to be successful or not.

 ## Update Progress

+The update progress screen displays two progress bars

-Progress screen displays a progressbar for current update step.
-It shows another progressbar to show percentage of current file being processed.
+ * one progress bar for the current update step.
+ * one progress bar to show percentage of current file being processed
-Along with bars steps numbers like 1/4 etc and progress like 40% is shown.

 When update is complete, success/failure status is shown.
 For further debugging, user should refer to swupdate logs.